COVID-19 financial relief for individuals, community & businesses

 Grants up to $10,000 for Pinellas-based businesses most affected by the pandemic: generally, those that were required to shut down or whose customers were required to shut down or stop doing business.

-Florida’s eviction moratorium has expired, but help is available through Pinellas CARES for those impacted by COVID-19 to cover overdue rent or mortgage payments and resolve eviction through legal mediation.
+Florida’s eviction moratorium has expired, but help is available through Pinellas CARES to resolve eviction through legal mediation.
 If you are overdue on your rent, don’t wait until you get an eviction notice to seek help.

 - Tenants – Free legal assistance is available to resolve evictions: